awesome-pro/neon-website/content/docs/guides/schema-diff.md

 ## How Schema Diff works

-Schema Diff is available in the Neon Console for use in two ways:
+Schema Diff is available in the Unique Console for use in two ways:

 - Compare a branch's schema to its parent
 - Compare selected branches during a branch restore operation

-You can also use the `branches schema-diff` command in the Neon CLI to effect a variety of comparisons.
+You can also use the `branches schema-diff` command in the Unique CLI to effect a variety of comparisons.

 ### Compare to parent